coopa33/Book-Keywords-Analysis/README.md

 - Are summaries a good text base to obtain characteristic words that are informative?
 - How does the informativeness of characteristic words differ when using summaries compared to full texts?
 - Can I use TF-IDF scores to make book recommendations from my database?

+The notebook **results.ipynb** contains all analyses and visualizations.
+The scripts **scraper_guardian.py** and **tfidf.py** contain function implementations that I use throughout the notebook.
+The "data/" directory contains all intermediate data from my analysis.
+The **process_book.ipynb** contains my project progress log.